operio-dev/operio-whitepaper/docs/04_architecture.md

 ## 2. Contextual Memory Layer

 At the heart of Operio lies a sophisticated shared memory system that captures and maintains the evolving state of the entire business ecosystem.
-This includes operational data, conversation history, decision rationales, task outcomes, relationship dynamics, and high-level strategic objectives—all maintained in a coherent, queryable format.
+This includes operational data, conversation history, decision rationales, task outcomes, relationship dynamics, and high-level strategic objectives, all maintained in a coherent, queryable format.

 Unlike traditional systems where each module maintains isolated data silos, Operio's memory layer acts as a centralized context backbone that enables true organizational intelligence.
 This allows agents to recall past decisions and their outcomes, detect temporal patterns across business cycles, and provide continuity across complex workflows that span multiple departments and time horizons.

 **Strategic Impact:**
-A financial planning decision made in Q1 can automatically influence hiring strategies in Q2, project timeline adjustments in Q3, and pricing structure modifications in Q4—all without manual intervention or information loss between handoffs.
+A financial planning decision made in Q1 can automatically influence hiring strategies in Q2, project timeline adjustments in Q3, and pricing structure modifications in Q4, all without manual intervention or information loss between handoffs.

 ## 3. Real-Time Orchestration Engine

-In dynamic business environments, coordination cannot be a periodic batch process—it must happen continuously as conditions evolve.
+In dynamic business environments, coordination cannot be a periodic batch process, it must happen continuously as conditions evolve.
 Operio's real-time orchestration engine acts as the central nervous system, managing workflows, dependencies, and triggers across all modules and external systems simultaneously.

 This orchestration layer interprets signals from multiple sources, synchronizes agent behaviors to prevent conflicts, and resolves resource constraints as they emerge.
 Whether triggered by a high-value lead entering the pipeline, an inventory shortage affecting production schedules, or macroeconomic alerts impacting pricing strategies, the orchestration engine ensures the entire business remains responsive, coherent, and strategically aligned.